Stamford Advocate: Coverage

+History

-HistoryThe Advocate has been called Stamford's oldest continuing business.
+The Advocate has been called Stamford's oldest continuing business.

 The Intelligencer

 The paper's earliest origins come from The Intelligencer, a newspaper originally run out of a small office on the south side of West Park (now Columbus Park in downtown Stamford) in April 1829.
 William Henry "Hen" Holly installed a printing press there, but despite some support from the community, he closed the publication after a few months for lack of revenue.

 Several town leaders then helped to finance the publication again, this time under the name The Sentinel, which first appeared on February 16, 1830.
 Stamford was never without a local newspaper of one kind or another since then.
 The oldest known copy of The Sentinel, dated June 22, 1830, is in Stamford's public library, the Ferguson Library.
 That issue, marked Volume 1, No. 19, consists of four sheets, 15 by 20 inches each, with six columns to a page.
 The motto of the newspaper, printed at the top of the front page, was: "Pledged to no party's arbitrary way, we follow Truth wher'er she leads the way."

 The newspaper published very little local news, according to Don Russell, an Advocate columnist who wrote about the early history of the paper. "[T]he columns were filled with sermons, poems and what were called literary 'gems' from various sources, and some domestic and foreign news items taken from newspapers in big cities."

 An early columnist in the newspaper wrote under the pseudonym "Aristides the Younger" and at one point denounced the Rev. Joel Mann of Greenwich for anti-Masonic tendencies.
 Some think the columnist was Holly.

 Holly promoted reading in Stamford in various ways, operating his own circulating library out of his office, with books available to borrowers he deemed responsible.
 He was also one of the major founders of Stamford's public library, the Ferguson.